ProzorroUKR/openprocurement.api/docs/source/contracting/tutorial.rst

 Procuring entity can upload PDF files into the created contract.
 Uploading should follow the :ref:`upload` rules.

-.. http:example:: http/upload-contract-document.http
+.. httpexample:: http/upload-contract-document.http
    :code:

 `201 Created` response code and `Location` header confirm document creation.
 We can additionally query the `documents` collection API endpoint to confirm the
 action:

-.. http:example:: http/contract-documents.http
+.. httpexample:: http/contract-documents.http
    :code:

 And again we can confirm that there are two documents uploaded.

-.. http:example:: http/upload-contract-document-2.http
+.. httpexample:: http/upload-contract-document-2.http
    :code:

 In case we made an error, we can reupload the document over the older version:

-.. http:example:: http/upload-contract-document-3.http
+.. httpexample:: http/upload-contract-document-3.http
    :code:

 And we can see that it is overriding the original version:

-.. http:example:: http/get-contract-document-3.http
+.. httpexample:: http/get-contract-document-3.http
    :code: